|Dates:||24 – 27 May 2010|

-The Delfina Foundation and decolonizing.ps (Alessandro Petti, Sandi Hilal, Eyal Weizman) were pleased to present the Decolonizing Architecture programme of events, in collaboration with Tate Modern.
+The Delfina Foundation and decolonizing.ps (Alessandro Petti, Sandi Hilal, Eyal Weizman) are pleased to present the Decolonizing Architecture programme of events, in collaboration with Tate Modern.

 Edifices built and used under colonial rule carry the ideologies and power relations, which informed their construction and use.
 In Bethlehem, Algiers, Johannesburg or Berlin, de-colonizing the architecture of a liberated landscape is necessary to re-envision collective identities based on new geo-political terms.
 This process encourages both, imaginative and practical planning about the areas that already have or will be released from direct colonial control, opens up an ‘arena of speculation’ about the future of these sites and the people who inhabit them.